lfochamon/website/www/content/pages/prospective.md

 Interested candidate should submit their applications via [email](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]) starting the subject line with `[App PhD]` and including:

 - Motivation letter describing background and research interests (1-2 pages)
 <span class="prospect-comment">Your letter must outline your prior work and the kind of research you are excited to conduct in the future.
-Make sure to relate your interests and goals
-to the publications and research topics of the group.
-Also, point to papers, reports, projects that showcase your writing, mathematical, and/or coding [proficiencies](#requirements).</span>
+Make sure to relate your interests and goals to the publications and research topics of the group.
+Also, point to papers, reports, personal projects, anything that showcases your writing, mathematical, and/or coding [proficiencies](#requirements).</span>
 {: .prospect-item}

 - CV (including a list of publications and research/coding projects, if you have any)